-When you have completed this application form, please hand it in to reception at either Carisbrooke College, Medina College or return it directly to The Island VI Form.
+When you have completed this application form, please hand it in to reception at either Carisbrooke College, Medina College or The Island VI Form.

-You will receive an invitation to attend an informal interview with the Head of School when you will be able to discuss courses, student life at The Island VI Form and enrichment activities.
+You will receive an invitation to attend an informal interview with the Head of VI Form when you will be able to discuss courses, student life at The Island VI Form and enrichment activities.